37th Air Defense Missile Squadron: Cold War air defense

-The squadron was activated for a third time on 1 March 1960 as the 37th Air Defense Missile Squadron It initially monitored the construction of the BOMARC missile facility near Raco, Michigan.
+The third predecessor of the squadron was activated on 1 March 1960 as the 37th Air Defense Missile Squadron It initially monitored the construction of the BOMARC missile facility near Raco, Michigan.
 The squadron moved to the missile site and was operational by 1 June 1961.
 By the end of 1961 the squadron stood alert using its complement of 24 IM-99B BOMARC surface to air antiaircraft missiles.
 During the 1962 Cuban Missile Crisis, the full squadron stood alert for 27 days.
 The squadron was tied into a Semi-Automatic Ground Environment (SAGE) direction center which could use analog computers to process information from ground radars, picket ships and airborne aircraft to accelerate the display of tracking data at the direction center to quickly direct the missile site to engage hostile aircraft.
-As the strategic bomber threat to the United States diminished, so did the need for the BOMARC missile and the squadron was inactivated on 31 July 1972.
+As the strategic bomber threat to the United States diminished, so did the need for the BOMARC missile and the squadron ceased operations on 1 July 1972, and was inactivated on 31 July 1972.
 The BOMARC missile site was located 19 miles northwest of Kincheloe Air Force Base at 46°20′53″N 084°48′18″W. Although geographically separated from the base, it was an off base facility of Kinchloe and received administrative and logistical support from Kinchloe.